 - Analyzing the readiness of employees for different responsibilities

-- Correlating the above to project teams
+- Correlating leadership styles, and employee readiness, to project teams

 Change Leadership in Projects

-Project management involves constant change in the organization, in teams, and in processes.
+Project management involves constant change: in the organization, in teams, and in processes.
 This session will describe:

 - The change curve